1983 Beirut barracks bombings: Bombings: Sunday, October 23, 1983

 The explosive mechanism was a gas-enhanced device consisting of compressed butane in canisters employed with pentaerythritol tetranitrate (PETN) to create a fuel-air explosive.
 The bomb was carried on a layer of concrete covered with a slab of marble to direct the blast upward.
 Despite the lack of sophistication and wide availability of its component parts, a gas-enhanced device can be a lethal weapon.
 These devices were similar to fuel-air or thermobaric weapons, explaining the large blast and damage.
 An after-action forensic investigation by the Federal Bureau of Investigation (FBI) determined that the bomb was so powerful that it probably would have brought down the building even if the sentries had managed to stop the truck between the gate and the building.

 Less than ten minutes later, a similar attack occurred against the barracks of the French 3rd Company of the 1st Parachute Chasseur Regiment, 6 km away in the Ramlet al Baida area of West Beirut.
 As the suicide bomber drove his pickup truck toward the "Drakkar" building, French paratroopers began shooting at the truck and its driver.
 It is believed that the driver was killed and the truck was immobilized and rolled to stop about 15 yd from the building.

 A few moments passed before the truck exploded, bringing down the nine-story building and killing 58 French paratroopers.
 It is believed that this bomb was detonated by remote control and that, though similarly constructed, it was smaller than and slightly less than half as powerful as the one used against the Marines.
 Many of the paratroopers had gathered on their balconies moments earlier to see what was happening at the airport.
 It was France's worst military loss since the end of the Algerian War in 1962.

+Agence France-Presse reported two days later that an unidentified individual allegedly belonging to the previously unheard of Free Islamic Revolution Movement called in and claimed responsibility for the attacks, naming the suicide bombers as 26-year-old Abu Mazen and 24-year-old Abu Sijaan.